SalamPS/SalamPS/README.md

 I'm constantly exploring new technologies and tools.
 Currently, I'm diving deep into Robotics Engineering.

 Bismillah.
-I will finish my Automation Technology as my Undergraduate Thesis
+Ima finish my Automation Technology as my Undergraduate Thesis (I'm graduated but I hope I will done it soon!)

 Let's connect and create something amazing! 🚀✨